 State Estimation

 For further information on this topic, please see the AC State Estimation, PMU State Estimation or DC State Estimation sections of the Manual.
-Below, we have provided a list of functions that can be utilized for state estimation, observability analysis, or bad data processing.
+Below, we have provided a list of functions that can be utilized for state estimation, observability analysis, or bad data analysis.

 To load state estimation API functionalities into the current scope, utilize the following command: